genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 }
 ```

-If the type of the source row is different from the field type, then it will be converted using best effort.
+If the type of the source row is different from the field type, then it is converted using Best Effort.

 ### Transform function

 There are cases when the source value is not directly mapped to the destination value.
 For example:

-- Type conversion is complex
+- type conversion is complex
-- Data enrichment
+- data enrichment
-- Data obfuscation
+- data obfuscation
-- Calculated value based on input
+- calculated value based on input

 For such cases, each mapper can declare a `transform` function.
 Here are a few examples: